Crozzers/screen_brightness_control/README.md

 ***

 #### Summary:
 Returns the current screen brightness as a percentage by default.
+If you're on Windows it may return a list of values if you have multiple, brightness adjustable monitors.
 Raises `ScreenBrightnessError` upon failure
 #### Arguments:
 * `max_value` - returns the maximum value the brightness can be set to.
 Always returns 100 on Windows.
 On Linux it returns the value stored in `/sys/class/backlight/*/max_brightness` if combined with `raw_value=True`